Yandex Cloud

 A cluster may consist of one or more hosts.

 A single-host cluster does not provide high availability.
-If the master host VM fails, your cluster will be unavailable for reading and writing until the VM recovers completely.
-Single-host clusters are not covered by the Service level agreement (SLA).
+If the master host fails, your cluster will be unavailable for reading and writing until the host is fully recovered.

 Note